 Optimizing Alternative Beta in a Lower for Longer Environment

-Research shows investors expect challenges regarding returns and volatility, and they are eyeing up strategies in line with that belief.
+Research shows investors expect challenges regarding returns and volatility, and they are eyeing up strategies in line with that belief

 Investors understandably don’t like being charged active fees for beta-driven returns dressed up as alpha strategies, especially during periods of low interest rates and increasing volatility.
 But that’s exactly what many long-short equity funds have been delivering for years.

 A recent report released by Institutional Investor’s thought leadership group found that investors expect inflation to remain subdued, returns to remain low, and volatility to increase in the near future.
 In this environment, survey responses revealed, two strategies are clearly favored by institutional investors looking to optimize risk-adjusted returns from their exposure to global, developed, and emerging market equities.
 Thematic active strategies were the most popular, followed by systematic/quantitative strategies.
 Thereafter, there was a sharp drop-off to other strategies.

 For investors recognizing how elusive, unpredictable, concentrated, and expensive chasing alpha has become, alternative beta can be appealing as a simple, low-cost, uncorrelated and liquid strategy generating consistent returns.

 “Our definition of alternative beta strategies refers to trading programs that tend to have a low correlation to traditional markets, be it bonds or stocks, and a Sharpe ratio in excess of 0.3 or 0.4, which is the historical Sharpe of the stock market,” says Philippe Jordan, President of Capital Fund Management (CFM) a quantitative asset manager founded in 1991.
 These programs are supported, he adds, by robust T-Statistics, data sets stretching back multiple decades and broken down into weeks and days to determine the statistical validity of strategies.

 Mixing negative and positive skew

 An optimum strategy of this kind, Jordan explains, is one that blends negative and positive skew, which is a reference to the distribution of returns.
 Long-only equity indices, he says, are negatively skewed, meaning that while stock markets tend to drift gradually upwards on a daily basis, large daily variations are generally negative.
 In other words, a protracted series of daily modest double-digit gains in, say, the Dow Jones benchmark are often eradicated by triple-digit falls within a single session.

 Positive skew strategies, meanwhile, will generally deliver the opposite outcome.
 In a long-term trend following program, for example, poor average daily returns over an extended period can be followed by large gains when the trend breaks out.
 “If you are short volatility, for example, and there is no directionality in the market, on most days you can expect to collect nickels and dimes,” Jordan explains.
 “But when volatility eventually blows up, the strategy should pay out, like an insurance policy.”

 “Our alternative beta products combine multiple alternative beta strategies which are independent from each other and provide a mix of positive and negative skew characteristics,” says Jordan.
 “The result of our back tests is a portfolio with reduced overall negative skew producing a Sharpe ratio of 0.5 to 0.7 over time, where the stock market has a Sharpe ratio of 0.3 to 0.4.
 This is also achieved with an average correlation to the major benchmarks of below 30%, and should be priced at below 100bp.”

 A compelling alternative for long-term investors

 This makes the alternative beta methodology compelling from a quantitative perspective for investors maintaining a long-term exposure to the strategy.
 “We work to deliver a steady return over the long term within investors’ chosen average volatility preferences, but the distribution of the underlying return will vary from year to year depending on the risk constraint,” Jordan explains.
 “If we run a portfolio with a 10% average volatility, and if we say for ease of calculation that we’ll deliver a Sharpe of 0.5, then the average return would be about 5% in a zero rate environment.”

 “But given the potential for as many as three standard deviations in any year, the returns could be as high as 15% or as low as minus 15% in extreme years,” he continues.
 “To earn an annual average return of 5%, investors would need to maintain an exposure to the strategy for a minimum of five to seven years.”

 “So, while alternative beta delivers a metric that is less ambitious than alpha in terms of return, it generates a Sharpe ratio that tends to be above the market metrics and it carries a real portfolio benefit in the sense that it behaves differently over the long term,” says Jordan.